Ms Cheryl Mangan

 Cheryl holds a Masters in Policy and Applied Social Research from Macquarie University and a Bachelor degree in Social Science.
 Her research to date has focused on the role of new media in health promotion and end user participation in research and program development.
 She has presented her work extensively and published in a number of international journals.

 “My passion for inclusion and knowledge translation has driven me to work for organisations that make a real difference to people’s lives.
-I am committed to the use of research and evidence-based programs to address complex social problems – a core tenant of the CRC program.”
+I am committed to the use of research and evidence-based programs to address complex social problems – a core tenet of the CRC program.”